ufoscout/docker-compose-wait/README.md

 # Usage
 The scripts must be used in docker build process and launched before your application starts.

-For example, suppose that your application "MySuperApp" uses MongoDB, Postgres and MySql (wow!) and you wnat to be sure that when it starts all other systems are available, then you can customize your dockerfile this way:
+For example, suppose that your application "MySuperApp" uses MongoDB, Postgres and MySql (wow!) and you want to be sure that when it starts all other systems are available, then you can customize your dockerfile this way:

 ```
 FROM ubuntu